 - Submission of all contracts and grant agreements to Community Partners for review and signature

-- Submission of grant proposals to your program liaison for review before submitting to funders
+- Submission of grant proposals to Fiscal Sponsorship team for review before submitting to funders

 - Adherence to all federal, state, and city rules for lobbying and political activity

 - Visible communication that you are a project of Community Partners on all public materials such as web sites and brochures

 Still have questions?
 Make sure to review our comprehensive FAQ.